Raph4sure/Digital_Doctor/README.md

 ## **Challenges and Solutions**

 ### **1. Role-Based Access Control**

 -   **Challenge**: Differentiating functionalities for patients, doctors, and admins.
 -   **Solution**: Middleware to enforce role-specific access.

 ### **2. Session Management**

 -   **Challenge**: Maintaining sessions securely.
 -   **Solution**: Used `express-session` with a strong secret key.

 ### **3. Form Pre-Fill Functionality**

 -   **Challenge**: Dynamically pre-filling patient and doctor details in the booking form.
 -   **Solution**: Querying patient and doctor data from the database and passing it to the EJS template.

 ---

-## **Future Enhancements**

-1. **Video Consultation**:
-   - Real-time video conferencing between patients and doctors.

-2. **Payment Gateway**:
-   - Integration of payment systems for appointment fees.

-3. **Mobile App**:
-   - Extend functionality to Android and iOS platforms using Flutter.

 ---

 ## **Conclusion**

 The Digital Doctor project is a robust web application designed to bridge the gap between patients and doctors through efficient online appointment booking and management.
 Its modular design and scalable architecture make it adaptable for future enhancements, ensuring long-term usability.